mikeraab/docker101/Participant-Guide.md

 > *Makes you wonder about how many apps that you are using on a day to day basis, may indeed be running in a Docker container?*

-Now, let’s see the same Container in OCCS UI
+Now, let’s see the same Container in the OCCS UI.

-You will need to log into your instance of Container Cloud Service
+You will need to log into your instance of Container Cloud Service.

-Find the login on the Container Cloud Services Console page in your Oracle Public Cloud trial
+Find the login on the Container Cloud Services Console page in your Oracle Public Cloud trial:

 <img src=images/005-occs-access.png />
 ***
-Log into the OCCS with the credentials used when you created the instance
+Log into the OCCS with the credentials used when you created the instance:

 <img src=images/006-occs-login.png />
 ***
 Navigate via the Left Hand nav to the Containers page and find the container that is running the Helloworld app.

-If you have arrived at a page that looks like the below, you will have arrived at the right page.
+If you have arrived at a page that looks like the below, you will have arrived at the right page:

 <img src=images/007-stoic-wilson.png />
 ***
 Notice that Docker has assigned a container name "stoic_wilson" in the above?
 What name did Docker give your container?
 Remember this name, as we will use it in a bit.

-> *Note, unless you specify a container name, Docker will assign a similar 2 part name automatically*
+> *Note - unless you specify a container name, Docker will assign a similar 2 part name automatically*

 ## Stop and Re-run Your Container with a More Descriptive Name

 Now, let's go back to the terminal window, stop the container and give it a more descriptive name, so that we could find it easier if there were many containers running.

-Stop the Running Container - Replace your_container below with an actual name that you want to call your running container
+Stop the Running Container - Replace your_container below with an actual name that you want to call your running container.

 ```
 $ docker stop your_container